 We’re not just talking big in relation to physical heft, though some of Peter’s novels do clock in at over the thousand page mark, but also in the size of the ideas contained therein.
 The term “high concept” could have been coined to describe the universe-spanning cognitions that Peter crams into every book.

-Take his latest series, The Salvation Sequence, the second volume of which, Salvation Lost, is out now.
+Take his latest series, The Salvation Sequence, the third volume of which, The Saints of Salvation, is out now.
 The overarching conceit is that a huge interstellar ark filled with aliens en route to the outer limits of the universe have arrived in our solar system.
 The Earth they find is a veritable utopia where lifespans have been extended almost indefinitely.
 But, of course, this being a Peter F. Hamilton series, things never go well for too long . . .

-Salvation Lost is Peter’s twenty-first novel, including his YA fantasy trilogy known as The Queen of Dreams, as well as two volumes of short fiction.
+The Saints of Salvation is Peter’s twenty-second novel, including his YA fantasy trilogy known as The Queen of Dreams, as well as two volumes of short fiction.
 He’s the master of the series, his first being the Greg Mandel trilogy, which began in 1993 with Mindstar Rising, and introduced the titular character, a former soldier turned private detective.

 After that, Peter broadened his scope – and his page count – with his first real foray into space opera with what became known as the Night’s Dawn trilogy, each one more than a thousand pages and racking up some 1.2 million words.